On quantization and the classical variational principle for the metric mean dimension: Main results

-We observe that the s.m.m.d. property is essentially incompatible with convexity.
-For instance, assume that map $F(\cdot,\ep)$ is convex in $\cK$ for every $\ep>0$ and satisfies the s.m.m.d. property.
+The s.m.m.d.~property is essentially incompatible with convexity.
+For example, assume that map $F(\cdot,\ep)$ is convex in $\cK$ for every $\ep>0$ and satisfies the s.m.m.d.~property.
 Then, for any $\mu, \nu \in \cK$, we have Hence,